tensorflow/community/rfcs/20180821-differentiable-functional-while.md

 >
 > Where `N` is the number of iterations that the forward while loop runs, `g_body` is the gradient of the forward loop body, and `g_vars` is the initial values for the loop variables.
 As we will see later, `g_vars` includes the initial gradients for the loop variables of the forward while loop.

 We use the same logic here as well.
+To compute *g_body* we use the [gradients_impl._GradientsHelper](https://github.com/tensorflow/tensorflow/blob/600caf99897e82cd0db8665acca5e7630ec1a292/tensorflow/python/ops/gradients_impl.py#L599) function which supports computing the gradient of a given [src_graph](https://github.com/tensorflow/tensorflow/blob/600caf99897e82cd0db8665acca5e7630ec1a292/tensorflow/python/ops/gradients_impl.py#L607) in another graph, which in this case is a [FuncGraph](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/framework/func_graph.py#L117).
+This gradient graph captures references to the intermediate values of the forward graph (the src_graph).
+Each iteration of *g_body* needs to use the intermediate values from the corresponding iteration of *body*; thus, we accumulate the needed forward values and replace these references with values from the accumulators.
+See the *Accumulating intermediates* section below.

-To get a count of the number of forward iterations we add an integer counter which is initialized to 0 and is incremented in the loop body.
+To get a count of the number of forward iterations we add an integer counter to every while_loop which is initialized to 0 and is incremented in the loop body.
 Note that we just need the total number of iterations for the gradient pass so we do not need to accumulate the intermediate values of the counter.
 This counter is always the first output of the While op.

-To compute *g_body* we use the [gradients_impl._GradientsHelper](https://github.com/tensorflow/tensorflow/blob/600caf99897e82cd0db8665acca5e7630ec1a292/tensorflow/python/ops/gradients_impl.py#L599) function which supports computing the gradient of a given [src_graph](https://github.com/tensorflow/tensorflow/blob/600caf99897e82cd0db8665acca5e7630ec1a292/tensorflow/python/ops/gradients_impl.py#L607) in another graph, which in this case is a [_FuncGraph](https://github.com/tensorflow/tensorflow/blob/600caf99897e82cd0db8665acca5e7630ec1a292/tensorflow/python/framework/function.py#L621).
-This gradient graph captures references to the intermediate values of the forward graph(the src_graph).
-We replace these references with popped values from the accumulators of the intermediate tensors.
-Note that these accumulators were already added to the list of loop_vars of the While op and hence were in the list of outputs of the forward While op.

-We will register a custom python [gradient function](https://github.com/tensorflow/tensorflow/blob/0440ccfc199cbffc10aae19fde07f0100c823ed9/tensorflow/python/framework/ops.py#L2352) to compute the gradient of a functional While op.
-This will allow taking the gradient of any functional While op(not only the ones generated by the new while_loop function) which satisfies the following conditions:

-1. The first loop output must be the number of loop iterations.
-1. Each intermediate tensor of the While body which may be needed during gradient computation must be accumulated in a TensorList.
-We will check to make sure that the TensorList is indeed unique to the intermediate value.
-1. The position of the accumulator in the list of inputs and outputs must be the same.

-The While op generated by the gradient function satisfies the above constraints and hence can be differentiated again to generate the 2nd order derivative and so on.
+Note that the [While gradient function](https://github.com/tensorflow/tensorflow/blob/ec1effdb69d33c947f30a5155c5cc4104c07a87e/tensorflow/python/ops/while_v2.py#L248) assumes that the first loop output is the number of loop iterations.
+The While op generated by the gradient function satisfies the above constraints and hence can be differentiated again to generate higher-order derivatives.
+However, arbitrary While ops generated outside of this design may be differentiated incorrectly.

+### Accumulating intermediates

+#### Stack vs TensorArray vs TensorList

+The current implementation uses [Stacks](https://github.com/tensorflow/tensorflow/blob/51100a8de57ef53e36a8a9f5a9829cbd33fbed04/tensorflow/python/ops/control_flow_ops.py#L1002) for accumulating intermediate values from the forward pass that may be needed for gradient computation.
+The new implementation uses [TensorLists](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/ops/list_ops.cc)(TL) instead which, unlike Stack and TensorArray, do not have a mutable internal state making them easy to differentiate.

+#### Algorithm

+After constructing the gradient function of the loop body, we rewrite the loop body function and forward While op to output the needed intermediates.
+Specifically, for each intermediate tensor of the loop body function that's be needed for the gradient computation, we create an empty TensorList (TL) and add it to the list of forward input loop_vars.
+In the forward loop body, we then push the intermediate values to the TL using the [TensorListPushBack](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/ops/list_ops.cc#L40) op, and output the final list of accumulated intermediates.
+The gradient computation then takes the TL as input and pops intermediate values off the TL.

 In the case of nested while loops, we will accumulate the intermediate values of inner while loops in nested TensorLists.

+To-be-implemented improvements to this algorithm:
+*   Do not accumulate Const nodes.
+We can lift these outside the while loop.
+*   Do not accumulate loop vars that are passed-through unchanged.

+Alternatives considered:
+*  Output every possible intermediate and rely on pruning to clean it up.
+The original implementation did this, but we changed it to match tf.function.
+*   Expose only those intermediate values that are required by the backward pass by building the gradient graph in the forward pass.
+    *   This will increase graph building time.

 ### Memory management